paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2280"></a>
 ## § 2280.
 Tribal partnership program
-**(a) Definition of Indian tribe** In this section, the term “Indian tribe” has the meaning given the term in [section 450b of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim).
+**(a) Definition of Indian tribe** In this section, the term “Indian tribe” has the meaning given the term in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim).

 **(b) Program**

-(1) **In general** — In cooperation with Indian tribes and the heads of other Federal agencies, the Secretary may carry out water-related planning activities and study and determine the feasibility of carrying out water resources development projects that—
+(1) **In general** — In cooperation with Indian tribes and the heads of other Federal agencies, the Secretary may carry out water-related planning activities, or activities relating to the study, design, and construction of water resources development projects, that—

   (A) will substantially benefit Indian tribes; and

   (B) are located primarily within Indian country (as defined in [section 1151 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1151&num=0&edition=prelim), and including lands that are within the jurisdictional area of an Oklahoma Indian tribe, as determined by the Secretary of the Interior, and are recognized by the Secretary of the Interior as eligible for trust land status under part 151 of title 25, Code of Federal Regulations) or in proximity to Alaska Native villages.

-(2) **Matters to be studied** — A study conducted under paragraph (1) may address—
+(2) **Authorized activities** — An activity conducted under paragraph (1) may address—

   (A) projects for flood damage reduction, environmental restoration and protection, and preservation of cultural and natural resources;